-(a) WHO MUST FILE; CONTENTS.
-A nongovernmental corporate party must file 2 copies of a disclosure statement that:

-(1) identifies any parent corporation and any publicly held corporation owning 10% or more of its stock; or

-(2) states that there is no such corporation.

-(b) TIME TO FILE; SUPPLEMENTAL FILING.
-A party must:

-(1) file the disclosure with its first appearance, pleading, petition, motion, response, or other request addressed to the court; and

-(2) promptly file a supplemental statement if any required information changes. (c) COLLECTION AND SUBROGATION CASE PROCEDURES.
+- (a) WHO MUST FILE; CONTENTS.
+A nongovernmental corporate party or a nongovernmental corporation that seeks to intervene must file a disclosure statement that: - (1) identifies any parent corporation and any publicly held corporation owning 10% or more of its stock; or - (2) states that there is no such corporation. - (b) TIME TO FILE; SUPPLEMENTAL FILING.
+A party, intervenor, or proposed intervenor must: - (1) file the disclosure with its first appearance, pleading, petition, motion, response, or other request addressed to the court; and - (2) promptly file a supplemental statement if any required information changes. - (c) COLLECTION AND SUBROGATION CASE PROCEDURES.
 A plaintiff need not file a statement in a case filed pursuant to Rule 40-III(a) unless the defendant files a responsive pleading or otherwise appears to contest the allegations contained in the complaint.
 In a case in which such a pleading is filed or a defendant appears, the statement must be filed promptly.